Norfolk Falls walk

 Norfolk Falls walk starts from Norfolk Falls picnic area, near Coolah.
 This short, steep walk ends at a lookout with stunning views of the largest waterfall in Coolah Tops National Park.

-- Coolah Tops National Park
+- Coolah Tops National Park in Country NSW

 - No wheelchair access

 - 1.1km return

 - Drinking water, suitable clothing, sturdy shoes, first aid kit, hat, sunscreen, raincoat, snacks